GMLC-TDC/HELICS-HLA/README.md

 5. HELICS single C++ Federate Federation

-    Copy the `helics_fed1.cpp` file from the `HELICS-HLA` repository and paste it inside the `examples` folder of the `HELICS-src` repository (` HELICS-src/examples/CppInterface`).
-Also copy the `CMakeLists.txt` file from the `ConfigurationFiles` folder of the `HELICS-HLA` repository to the `HELICS-src/examples/CppInterface` folder.
+    Copy the `helics_fed1.cpp` file from the `HELICS-HLA` repository and paste it inside the `examples` folder of the `HELICS` repository (` HELICS/examples/CppInterface`).
+Also copy the `CMakeLists.txt` file from the `ConfigurationFiles` folder of the `HELICS-HLA` repository to the `HELICS/examples/CppInterface` folder.

 6. Run the modified test federation

-    First build the HELICS federation by opening a command prompt, going to ` HELICS-src/build/examples/CppInterface` and executing the `make` command to build the `helics_fed1` example .
+    First build the HELICS federation by opening a command prompt, going to ` HELICS/build/examples/CppInterface` and executing the `make` command to build the `helics_fed1` example .
 Next, build the `modified test-federation` by executing `. build.sh` from here :` ucef-gateway/test-federation`.

     Once the HELICS and HLA (Portico) federations are built, execute `./helics_fed1_cpp`.
 This will start the HELICS federation.
 Next, start the test federation by executing `. run.sh` from here: ` ucef-gateway/test-federation`.